bishworup11/react-dummy-auth/README.md

 npm start
 ```

-You can then log in using any dummy credentials supported by the API (e.g., `emilys`, `emilyspass`).
+### You can then log in using any dummy credentials supported by the API userName and password (e.g.,  `emilys`, `emilyspass`).
 Once logged in, you’ll be able to access the Profile page and view personalized user data.

 ## 9. **Future Improvements**